thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 ...
 [ 1066.441572] usb 2-1: FTDI USB Serial Device converter now attached to ttyUSB0
 ```
-As usual, only root has permission to read/write from/to ttyUSB0 by default, so
+As usual, only the root has permission to read/write from/to ttyUSB0 by default, so
 remember to change it (e.g., to 660 or 666).
 If you still have problems with permission for reading/writing to the serial port,
 try adding your user to the dialout group.